kids-first/kf-rnaseq-workflow/README.md

 - For PE fastq input, please enter the reads 1 file in `reads1` and the reads 2 file in `reads2`.
 - For SE fastq input, enter the single ends reads file in `reads1` and leave `reads2` empty as it is optional.
-- For BAM input, please enter the reads file in `reads1` and leave `reads2` empty as it is optional.
+- For alignment input (SAM/BAM/CRAM), please enter the reads file in `reads1` and leave `reads2` empty as it is optional.

 2) `r1_adapter` and `r2_adapter` are OPTIONAL: